astral-sh/ruff/fuzz/README.md

 You can view the names of the available fuzzers with `cargo fuzz list`.
 For specific details about how each fuzzer works, please read this document in its entirety.

+**IMPORTANT: You should run `./reinit-fuzzer.sh` after adding more file-based testcases.** This will allow the testing of new features that you've added unit tests for.

 ### Debugging a crash

 Once you've found a crash, you'll need to debug it.